FauziaDev/guess-the-target-number/README.md

 # 🎯 Guess The Target Number

-A simple and interactive Python console game where the computer randomly selects a number between **1 and 100**, and the player must guess the correct number using logical thinking and hints.
-The game provides feedback after every guess, helping the player reach the correct answer.
+A simple Python console game where the computer randomly generates a target number between **1 and 100**, and the player tries to guess it correctly.
+After each incorrect guess, the game provides a helpful hint indicating whether the guessed number is too high or too low.
+The game continues until the player guesses the correct number or chooses to quit.

 ---

-## 📌 Project Overview
+## 📖 Overview

-This project is built using Python and demonstrates the fundamentals of programming such as loops, conditional statements, user input handling, and random number generation.
+**Guess The Target Number** is a beginner-friendly Python project designed to practice fundamental programming concepts.
+It demonstrates how to generate random numbers, accept user input, implement loops, and make decisions using conditional statements.

-It is an excellent beginner-friendly project for learning problem-solving and basic Python programming.
+This project is ideal for Python beginners who want hands-on experience building an interactive console application.

 ---

 ## ✨ Features

-- 🎲 Generates a random number between **1 and 100**
+- 🎲 Randomly generates a number between **1 and 100**
 - 🎮 Interactive command-line gameplay
-- 📉 Displays **Too Low** hint
+- 📉 Displays a hint when the guess is too low
-- 📈 Displays **Too High** hint
+- 📈 Displays a hint when the guess is too high
-- ✅ Displays success message when the correct number is guessed
+- ✅ Displays a success message when the correct number is guessed
-- ❌ Quit the game anytime by entering **Q**
+- ❌ Allows the user to quit the game anytime by entering **Q**
-- 🐍 Lightweight and beginner-friendly
+- 🐍 Simple and beginner-friendly implementation

 ---